NotARoomba/SimpleFlightController/GUIDE.md

 Here is where we can choose the right regulators for our needs.
 For this tutorial, we are going to use the `TPS63070`, which supports 2–16V input and can output a steady 5V with high current for the servos.

 Now all that's missing is to find another regulator for 3.3V.
-For this, we are going to use `LMR51430` as it is one that supplies a lot of amperage for the various sensors that we will be using.
+For this, we are going to use the `LMR51430` as it supplies a lot of amperage for the various sensors that we will be using.

 Now that we have the chips that we are going to use, we also need to verify that they are available on some platform like [LCSC](https://lcsc.com) or wherever else you are going to manufacture your PCB.
-We also might have to import certain components through LCSC into KiCad.
+We also might have to import certain components from LCSC into KiCad.

 ## Final component list